Monogamy relations for relativistically causal correlations: Results

 where $H(S|T)= H(ST)-H(T)$ is the conditional entropy of the random variable $S$ conditioned on $T$ (according to~\cite{BraunsteinCaves}, $H^{\rm CHSH}_{AB}$ is positive for local models in the Bell scenario).
 Now, according to~\cite{BudroniChaves}, in the setting of three parties on a line,

 which is an entropic version of the monogamy of the non-local correlations Bob holds with Alice and Charlie respectively.
-In the full non-signalling case this also holds for all permutations of the three parties and relabelling of inputs.
+In the full non-signalling case this also holds for all permutations of the three parties and relabellings of inputs.

-Following our method detailed in Appendix~\ref{app:entropy_method}, we find that when Bob's input can affect the correlations of Alice and Charlie, then the entropic monogamy relation \eqref{eq:abbc} breaks down and we are unable to derive a weaker form of it.
-However, for the correlations Alice shares with Bob and with Charlie there is still a non-trivial, if weaker, monogamy relation.
-Specifically, we find that
+Following our { technique} detailed in { the Methods}, we find that when Bob's input can affect the correlations of Alice and Charlie, then the entropic monogamy relation \eqref{eq:abbc} breaks down and we are unable to derive a weaker form of it.
+However, for the correlations Alice shares with Bob and with Charlie there is still a non-trivial, if weaker, monogamy relation:

-which reduces to the monogamy constraint \eqref{eq:abbc} when $Y$ does not affect the correlations of $A$ and $C$.
-For a general technique to derive entropy inequalities for relativistically causal correlations and the derivation of \eqref{eq:weak_monogamy} we refer to Appendix~\ref{app:entropy_method}.
-Note also that in such a setting the role of the two parties attempting to implement a protocol (here Alice and Bob) is not symmetric anymore.
+where the second to fifth term reduce to $H^{\rm CHSH}_{AC}$ when $Y$ does not affect the correlations of $A$ and $C$.
+For a general technique to derive entropy inequalities for relativistically causal correlations and the derivation of \eqref{eq:weak_monogamy} we refer to { the Methods.} Note also that in this setting the role of the two parties attempting to implement a protocol (here Alice and Bob) is not symmetric anymore.